 If it is not going to be you, then pick the language models with care.
 Ensure that they avoid destructive criticism or negative comments and always celebrate effort as well as success.

-Parents can show a personal interest in learning a language, even if they are not a native speaker themselves, by encouraging their child to teach them words learnt in school.
+Parents can show a personal interest in learning a language, even if they are not native speakers themselves, by encouraging their child to teach them words learnt in school.
 This is very empowering for a child because they enjoy becoming the “teacher”.

 Finally, good luck and don’t give up, even if you don’t speak Mandarin well yourself you can help your child to.